 - Either investigate the validity of a disputed debt or close the account and discontinue debt collection practices

 So if debt collectors are violating these or any other prohibited practices outlined in the FDCPA, take the time to file a complaint with the FTC, as well as the Consumer Financial Protection Bureau (CFPB).
-And even if debt collectors seem to be following the letter of the law, you can and should send them a certified validation debt letter.
+And even if debt collectors seem to be following the letter of the law, you can and should send them a certified validation debt letter as soon as you receive initial communication from a collection agency.
 Once an original creditor sells a debt, it may pass through numerous debt collectors, likely watering down the documentation they need to prove debt ownership.
 Bottom line, if they cannot provide debt validation, you are not legally obligated to pay.